Eseperio/yii2-command-palette/README.md

 - 📱 Responsive design
 - 🔗 Support for URLs and JavaScript actions
 - 🖼️ Support for emoji, image icons, and HTML icons (FontAwesome, etc.)

+> Want to see a complex demo in action?
+You can clone the repository, install dependencies and then run `composer serve` to start a
+> test application that demonstrates the command palette widget and its uses.

 ## Requirements